Trump State Department aide charged with assault at Capitol riot

 It’s the first known case to be brought against a Trump appointee in the Jan.
 6 insurrection, which led to Trump's historic second impeachment.

-Federico Klein, who also worked for Trump's 2016 campaign, was seen wearing a “Make America Great Again" hat amid the throng of people in a tunnel trying to force their way into the Capitol on Jan.
+Federico Klein, who also worked for Trump's 2016 campaign, was seen wearing a "Make America Great Again" hat, and later, a red U.S. Marine Corps hat, amid the throng of people in a tunnel trying to force their way into the Capitol on Jan.
 6, the papers say.
-Klein pushed his way toward the doors, where, authorities say, “he physically and verbally engaged" with officers trying to keep the mob back.
+Klein pushed his way toward the doors, where, authorities say, "he physically and verbally engaged" with officers trying to keep the mob back.

 Klein was seen on camera violently shoving a riot shield into an officer and inciting the crowd as it tried to storm past the police line, shouting, “We need fresh people, we need fresh people,” according to the charging documents.